basestackk/checkout-app-aws/README.md

 ### Backend Setup

-1. Navigate to the `backend/src` directory:
+1. Navigate to the `backend` directory:
     ```bash
-    cd backend/src
+    cd backend
     ```

 2. Set up local databases using Docker:
     - Make sure you have Docker installed and running.
     - You can use Docker Compose or individual commands to set up **DynamoDB**, **Redis**, and **MongoDB** containers.

-3. Install backend dependencies and build the project:
+3. Install backend dependencies and start serverless offline:
     ```bash
-    yarn install
-    yarn build
+    ./deploy.sh
     ```

-4. Start the serverless offline environment:
-    ```bash
-    yarn serverless offline start
-    ```

-5. You can now test the API using **Postman**.
+4. You can now test the API using **Postman**.
 The Postman collection for testing includes API endpoints for registering a new user and other operations.

 ---